intel/neural-compressor/docs/source/smooth_quant.md

 -    Hook input and output values of all layers using register_forward_hook.
 -    Generate a list of $\alpha$ values given user-defined $\alpha$ range and step_sizes.
--    Recalculate smoothing factor given an $\alpha$ value and a djust parameters(weights and activations).
+-    Recalculate smoothing factor given an $\alpha$ value and adjust parameters(weights and activations).
 -    Perform per-channel quantization_dequantization of weights and per-tensor quantization_dequantization of inputs to predict the layer-wise output corresponding to the given $\alpha$ value.
 -    Calculate the mean-squared loss with respect to the actual output value, recover the adjusted parameters and save the layer-wise optimal $\alpha$ values.